aboichetta/my-first-repo/README.md

-# Sean Kross
+# Alejandro Boichetta

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of Capital Federal, in Argentina

-### Reading
+### Gaming

-Three of my favorite books are:
+Three of my favorite games are:

-- *Mindstorms* by Seymour Papert
+- *Persona 4* by Atlus
-- *Welcome to the Monkey House* by Kurt Vonnegut
+- *Legend of Heroes: Trails in the Sky* by Falcom
-- *Persepolis* by Marjane Satrapi
+- *Final Fantasy IX* by Squaresoft

 ### Food

-Last night I dreamt about eating in these restaurants:
+My top 3 favorite restaurants are:

-1. Linger in Denver.
+1. Prima Pasta in Miami.
-2. Azura in Jerusalem.
+2. Nueva Casa Japonesa in Capital Federal.
-3. Gemma in New York City.
+3. Sbarro in New York City.

 ### Contact

-The best way to get in touch with me is [on Twitter](https://twitter.com/seankross).
+The best way to get in touch with me is [on Instagram](https://www.instagram.com/ale.boiche/?hl=es-la).